Surviving Nursing School:

 - Understanding the concepts of certain interventions and the “Why”

-Scenario based learning takes the context or subject material that you are or have learned, and applies it to a specific "real world" scenario to better help you understand content and why things are done the way they. are It also provides an opportunity for written or oral reflection and self-assessment on the process.
+Scenario based learning takes the context or subject material that you are or have learned, and applies it to a specific “real world” scenario.
+Consequently, helps to better understand content and why things are done, the way they are.
+These also provide an opportunity for written or oral reflection and self-assessment on the process(s).

 4. Don’t just Memorize, Understand:

-If I could give you only one piece of advice in getting through nursing school, it's this.
+If we could give you only one piece of advice in getting through nursing school, it’s this.
 Understand what you are learning and how it applies to nursing.

 You are going to be given an immense amount of real-world scenarios, take them seriously.
-Often times there were scenarios in each chapter of the textbooks, that I would overlook in my hast to get through the material, take a second and review the scenarios and outcomes.
+Oftentimes, there were scenarios in each chapter of the textbooks, that I would overlook in my hast to get through the material.
+Take a second, and review the scenarios and outcomes, it will help!